 - Reframing –Most of the time, what we are complaining about are assumptions that may or may not turn out to be negative.
 In this case, try to find the positive or neutral counterpart and say that to yourself instead.
 Challenge those negative assumptions!

 - Change Limiting Statements – We are talking about your thought life so try not to put yourself in a box!
 Using thoughts that limit your potential, limits your potential!
-Begin to erase words like “I can’t” or “There is no way” and begin to think of how you CAN or figure out a WAY that it is all possible!
+Begin to erase words like “I can’t” or “There is no way.”
+Begin to think of how you CAN or figure out a WAY that it is all possible!

-- Pour Positivity in with Positive Affirmations – Lastly, is to remember that this is an ongoing project, loving yourself!
-Each morning give yourself a pep-talk and really pour positivity into yourself.
-Then at each moment throughout the day remind yourself of your positive attributes!
+- Pour Positivity in with Positive Affirmations – Lastly, remember that loving yourself is an ongoing project!
+Each morning, give yourself a pep-talk and really pour positivity into yourself.
+Then take a moment throughout the day remind yourself of your positive attributes!

-The power of positive thinking is amazing!
+The power of positive self talk and positive thinking is amazing!
 However, this may be a challenge for you.
 If you find that you can’t move out of your negative thought pattern or that life’s curves are just too much to deal with all at once, we would love to help you work through this process.